Markobozic/couch-db-potato/README.md

 ### Arguments:

-REQUIRED `-f path-to-your-csv-file.csv` -- the path to the csv file from the directory you're running.
-REQUIRED `-d your-database-name` -- the name of the database, if it doesn't exist the app will create it for you OPTIONAL `-u url-where-couchdb-is-running` -- it will default to `localhost` OPTIONAL `-p port-couchdb-is-running-on` -- it will default to `5984`
+REQUIRED `-f path-to-your-csv-file.csv` -- the path to the csv file from the directory you're running. \n REQUIRED `-d your-database-name` -- the name of the database, if it doesn't exist the app will create it for you \n OPTIONAL `-u url-where-couchdb-is-running` -- it will default to `localhost` \n OPTIONAL `-p port-couchdb-is-running-on` -- it will default to `5984` \n

 Python is notorious for import problems, if you see an error like `Cannot find module 'src'` or similar try:
 ```